nbari/DALMP/README.markdown

   * helpful methods, renumber('table') or renumber('table','uid') - renumbers a table, UUID - create an 'universally unique identifiers'.
   * http client + queue (for sending data via http to another server expecting an answer, if expected was ok then proceed other wise queue the http request).
   * trace everything enabling the debugger by just setting something like $db->debug(1).
+  * works with Cloud databases like Xeround & Amazon RDS

 _share knowledge:_ irc.freenode.net #dalmp